I2Djs/pdf-frame/packages/pdf-frame-nuxt/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://raw.githubusercontent.com/I2Djs/pdf-frame/main/LICENSE) file for more details.

 ### Compatibility
-Pdf-Frame-Nuxt is Nuxt 3 client only module.
+Nuxt-Pdf-Frame is Nuxt 3 client only module.